AlbertHX86/alberthuang_site_final/content/_index.md

           date_start: '2022-05-01'
           date_end: '2022-08-01'
           description: |2-
-            - Description for the internship at EY Parthenon.
+            - Partnered with project members to conduct desk researches of OEM and NEV companies, and design monthly reports for the client company.
-            - Additional point about the internship.
+            - Collected and analyzed domestic and foreign market data using Excel, Python and other analysis tools so as to facilitate the quantitative analysis of the project.

     design:
       columns: '2'